 Since arriving on campus, Rooney has had 19 UCF players have their named called in the First-Year MLB Draft.
 The past four seasons have been especially busy for the Knights with eight former student-athletes getting phone calls from MLB teams on draft day.
-Taylor in 2011, Rogers in 2012, Lively in 2013 and Skogland this past year made it three-consecutive drafts that the Knights have had a selection in the top five rounds.
+Taylor in 2011, Rogers in 2012, Lively in 2013 and Skoglund this past year made it four-consecutive drafts that the Knights, one of seven schools, have had a selection in the top five rounds.

-A total of 46 of Rooney's pitchers have been selected in the MLB Draft, with 13 taken in the first 10 rounds.
-The 2013 draft saw Skogland taken in the third round (92nd overall) to Kansas City.
+A total of 48 of Rooney's pitchers have been selected in the MLB Draft, with 14 taken in the first 10 rounds.
+The 2014 draft saw Skoglund taken in the third round (92nd overall) to Kansas City.
 In the 2013 draft, Lively (fourth round - 135th overall) was chosen by Cincinnati.
 2012 saw both Rogers (fifth round), UCF's all-time leader in saves with 30, and Madrid (seventh round) added to that mix.
 Four LSU pitchers were tabbed in the 2008 draft, and five pitchers that he mentored at Notre Dame from 2003-06 also were selected.
 Three former pitchers made their debut and six saw action in the Major Leagues in 2011, including Charlie Furbush, Louis Coleman and Kyle Weiland.

-Meanwhile, UCF has had at least a 3.0 team GPA every semester under Rooney, including the highest fall and spring semesters in school history.
-The Knights also hold a top 20 ranking in the Graduation Success Rate (GSR) of 95 percent.
+The Knights also hold a Top 20 ranking in the Graduation Success Rate (GSR) of 95 percent.

-Eight LSU players garnered all-academic honors from the Southeastern Conference in 2008.
+Eight LSU players garnered all-academic honors from the SEC in 2008.
 While at Notre Dame, Rooney helped two players earn ESPN The Magazine Academic All-America recognition.

 A native of Fairfax, Va., Rooney is considered one of the nation's premier recruiters.
-Before coming to UCF, he was involved with nine recruiting classes that were ranked among the national leaders, including the No. 1 class at LSU in 2008 as well as the Tigers' 2009 newcomers which were ranked at No. 20.
+Before coming to UCF, he was involved with nine recruiting classes that were ranked among the national leaders, including the No. 1 class at LSU in 2008, which included current MLB Players D.J.
+LeMeheiu, Anthony Ranaudo, Matt Clark and Ryan Verdugo.
+The Tigers' 2009 newcomers were ranked at No. 20.
 Meanwhile, Notre Dame's 2006 group was rated as the country's seventh-best class.